gooseberry/gooseberry.github.io/_games/quake.md

 Now that you have all the game files in the right places, you will need to create application launcher icons in your Chromebook to launch the game.

-Right-click the image belown and click *Save image as...*  Save the image in your *Linux files* under *.config/share/icons/quake.png.*  If the icons folder doesn't exist, you can right-click in the *share* folder to bring up the context menu and create a *New Folder*.
+Right-click the images belown and click *Save image as...*  Save the image in your *Linux files* under *.config/share/icons/*  If the icons folder doesn't exist, you can right-click in the *share* folder to bring up the context menu and create a *New Folder*.

 ![Quake Icon](/assets/images/quake.png) ![Scourge of Armagedon Icon](/assets/images/quake-scourge-of-armagedon.png) ![Dissolution of Eternity Icon](/assets/images/quake-dissolution-of-eternity.png)